-On the new generation of paragliders like the ICEPEAK EVOX the application of big ears can create a high degree of trailing edge turbulence.
-In addition, with the length of the chord and the arc of the wing, the ears have a tendency to "flap", increasing the turbulence and causing the paraglider to lose too much airspeed, making it necessary for the pilot to recover it, either using the the speed-bar or releasing the ears.
+On the new generation paragliders the application of big ears can create a high degree of trailing edge turbulence.
+In addition, with the length of the chord and the arc of the wing, the ears have a tendency to "flap", increasing the turbulence and causing the paraglider to lose too much airspeed, making it necessary for the pilot to recover it, either using the speed-bar or releasing the ears.

 This new rapid descent technique was first discovered by our Niviuk team pilots in 2009 while flying a competition prototype wing, which, because of its line plan and high aspect ratio would not allow big ears to be applied.
+In fact, big ears on 2-liner wings can often prove difficult.

 With the current 2 or 3-liner wings, the inability to pull big ears, or the risk involved in doing so, concerns many pilots who want to have a controlled rapid descent technique.
-For the above reasons we recommend using the c3 3c3 line.
+For the above reasons we recommend using the 4C3 line.